Skip to content

 Weaknesses

-• 74g is the heaviest watch on this list
+• 74g is one of the heaviest watches on this list

 • Suunto's app ecosystem is smaller than Garmin Connect